aarontsosa/AirSpace-v1-/README.md

 * jQuery 3.2.1
 * HTML5/CSS3

-## Installation Requirements

 ## Walkthrough

-When a user visits [41r5p4c3.com or whatever domain we can get our hands on], they will be prompted to select their user type: Host or Guest.
+When a user visits AirSpace, they will be prompted to select their user type: Host or Guest.

 ![demonstrative picture of front page](readme-materials/host-guest.png)